Wispr Flow Pricing 2026: Plans, Cost & Is It Worth It?

 4. Privacy-Sensitive User (Lawyers, Doctors, Security-Conscious Orgs)

 Recommendation: Voibe (on-device), not Wispr Flow.
-If your workflow involves attorney-client privileged content, PHI under HIPAA, NDA-protected source code, or data covered by GDPR biometric rules, architectural privacy matters more than compliance certifications on cloud data.
-Voibe processes audio locally on Apple Silicon; no recording, no cloud transmission, no active-window screenshots.
-Wispr Flow holds SOC 2 Type II and HIPAA controls, which are meaningful for regulated cloud workflows — but a cloud product cannot offer the same risk profile as a product that never transmits data.
+If your workflow involves attorney-client privileged content, PHI under HIPAA, NDA-protected source code, or data covered by GDPR biometric rules, keeping audio on your own machine matters more than compliance certifications on cloud data.
+In Voibe's on-device mode, audio is processed locally on Apple Silicon โ no recording, nothing leaves your Mac, no active-window screenshots.
+Wispr Flow holds SOC 2 Type II and HIPAA controls, which are meaningful for regulated cloud workflows โ but a cloud product cannot offer the same risk profile as processing that never leaves the device.
 See our Wispr Flow vs Superwhisper comparison for the architectural privacy breakdown.

 5. Teams Needing SOC 2 / HIPAA Controls

 Recommendation: Wispr Flow Enterprise for the team, Voibe for individuals within the team who want local-only dictation.
-Wispr Flow Enterprise ships with SSO/SAML, enforced HIPAA compliance, ISO 27001 certification, and admin dashboards — category-leading among cloud dictation vendors for regulated teams.
-Individual team members with compliance concerns about active-window capture can pair Voibe ($99 lifetime per Mac) on their personal machines.
+Wispr Flow Enterprise ships with SSO/SAML, enforced HIPAA compliance, ISO 27001 certification, and admin dashboards โ category-leading among cloud dictation vendors for regulated teams.
+Individual team members with compliance concerns about active-window capture can pair Voibe ($149 lifetime per Mac) on their personal machines.

 Key Takeaway